spellsharp/amfoss-tasks/Introspection/README.md

 I chose to join the "Intro To Cyber Security And Ethical Hacking" workshop because I might not have a better chance to learn about this later.
 I plan on doing that by discussing with my roommates and friends who took the open source workshop.

-Next month I have my mid terms so my plan to learn new stuff might be delayed.

 I don't want to plan 6 months ahead in too much detail because I don't believe there won't be any setbacks.
 I would rather face what is thrown at me head-on.